S0Eric/CSJSMeetup2103/Outline.md

 # Example Page

-Using Solid and JSX, I'm going to create a sample component that's similar to one I created for my job.
+Using Solid and JSX, I created an example component that's similar to one I created for my job.
 Here is some static HTML that shows what it will look like:

 ====Open https://jsfiddle.net/S0Eric/L9b2vdxk/12/ ====